arianne/stendhal/README.txt

 (Please use ; instead of : on Microsoft Windows).

-It will create server.ini file that will work correctly with Marauroa 2.0.
+It will create server.ini file that will work correctly with Marauroa 2.0 and above

 If you have run previously a Stendhal server, you will need to dump your database as it is incompatible with it.
 The fastest way would be: